 Hello everyone!
-I hope you have a great day 🙂 I decided to keep posting typical recipes from different countries so today we got here traditional Czech food.
+I hope you have a great day 🙂 I decided to post typical recipes from different countries so today we got some traditional Czech food here.

 Personally I absolutely love Czech cuisine.
-I guess it is influenced by similarity of Czech Republic and Slovakia and that Slovaks are used to and raised on Czech food as they are on the Slovak one.
-Even though it has been more than twenty years since the countries had been separated, the presence of Czech food in Slovak households is quite common till nowadays.
-This particular recipe is one of my top 5 from Czech traditional dishes.
-It is very tasty, rich and mouthwatering.
-I advice you to get a good quality beef sirloin so the meat will not be chewy.
+I guess it is due to the similarities between Czech Republic and Slovakia and because Slovaks are used to Czech food as to the Slovak one.
+Even though it has been more than twenty years since the countries had been separated, the presence of Czech traditional dishes is still quite common in Slovak household nowadays.
+This particular recipe is one of my top 5 in Czech traditional dishes.
+It is very tasty, and rich in flavours.
+I advise you to get a good quality beef sirloin so the meat will not be chewy.
 When you eat it with this amazing creamy veggie sauce served with dumplings made on steam I swear you will totally fall in love with it.
-It is a great meal for family sessions or weekend’s lunch as it takes some time to prepare it.
+It is a great meal for family events or weekend’s lunch as it takes some time to prepare it.
 But the time you dedicate to it is absolutely worth of it.

 - 600g beef sirloin